Fragile Knowledge, Robust Instruction-Following: The Width Pruning Dichotomy in Llama-3.2: Justification for the Selection of the Importance Criterion (PPM)

 Source: Preliminary experiment documented in $\text{00\_Neuron\_Selection\_Method\_Comparison.ipynb}$ (project repository).
 Evaluations conducted on full benchmarks.

-As the data demonstrates, VOW and PON \cite{ai_nirvana_2025} disrupt model coherence even at minimal pruning levels, increasing LAMBADA perplexity by two and three orders of magnitude, respectively.
+As the data demonstrates, VOW, PON and L2 disrupt model coherence even at minimal pruning levels, increasing LAMBADA perplexity by two and three orders of magnitude.
 This catastrophic collapse precluded their use for gradual analysis of expansion ratios, which requires maintaining basic model functionality across multiple pruning stages ($10\%$, $20\%$, $30\%$, etc.).

-The empirical superiority of MAW in preserving model stability under pruning justified its selection as the only viable criterion for this study (see Table D.1).
-Consequently, all findings reported in this work---including the Capability Dichotomy (Section \ref{sec:dicothomy}), the Veracity Paradox (Section \ref{sec:paradox}), and the energy efficiency analysis (Section \ref{sec:efficiency})---are specifically attributable to the nature of MAW-guided pruning.
+The empirical superiority of PPM in preserving model stability under pruning justified its selection as the only viable criterion for this study (see Table 9).
+Consequently, all findings reported in this work---including the Capability Dichotomy (Section \ref{sec:dicothomy}), the inverse MMLU–TruthfulQA-MC2 correlation (Section \ref{sec:paradox}), and the energy efficiency analysis (Section \ref{sec:efficiency})---are specifically attributable to the nature of PPM-guided pruning.
 These findings should not be generalized to width pruning as a general technique nor to other neuron selection criteria.